This is the content of the pop-over!

 Looking for more information about the exam?
 Check out our NES Special Education K-12 FAQs

-Our practice tests are designed to help you master both the subject matter and the art of test-taking.
-Created to mimic the real exam, our practice tests feature:
+Our NES practice exams are designed to help you master both the subject matter and the art of test-taking.
+Created to mimic the real exam, Our NES practice tests feature:

 • Instant access to your online practice tests - available 24/7